 This responsive gaming motherboard delivers the action, as it is compatible with Intel 8th and 9th Gen processors.
-Has a reliable fan that isn't overly noisy when running.
+Possesses reliable fan that isn't overly noisy when running.
 Easy to install.
 Notable sound and video quality.
 Safe Slot Core is patent-pending.

 Board has six screw holes compared to the eight or nine found in most cases.
 Has only four SATA connections.
 Won't fit all cases.